Dodecanese Island Hopping Made Easy

 The island is famous for its stunning harbor, surrounded by colorful neoclassical houses that reflect in the crystal-clear waters.
 Kastellorizo has a rich history, influenced by various cultures over the centuries, which you can explore in the island’s museums and ancient sites.

 The Blue Cave, one of the largest sea caves in Greece, is a must-visit.
 Entering the cave’s shimmering waters offers an otherworldly experience.
-The island’s laid-back vibe, combined with its striking beauty and historical significance, makes it a unique destination for those looking to explore a quieter side of the Dodecanese.
+The island’s laid-back vibe, combined with its striking beauty and historical significance, makes it a unique destination for those seeking a quieter side of the Dodecanese.

 Patmos